MDT

 3

-A daily plan built around 1-minute workouts, repeated 2–5 times per day, designed to support posture, mobility, balance, and strength.
+Short 1-minute MicroDosing sessions, repeated 2–5 times per day, designed to support posture, mobility, balance, strength, and daily energy.

 No monthly subscription